zextras/tech-doc/source/carbonio/install/architecture.rst

       The Proxy is indeed a reverse proxy that acts as the central access point to the Email accounts.
-It also prevents a public, direct access to the AppServers and other backend services.
+It also prevents a public, direct access to the Mailstore & Provisioning (AppServer) and other backend services.
 This node is the only one on which the ``-UI`` packages can be installed.

    .. grid-item-card:: MTA AV/AS
       :columns: 3